Michigan primary tests Tlaib, features 2 open House races

 The decisions by Reps.
 Justin Amash and Paul Mitchell to not seek re-election have led eight Republicans to run in the 3rd and 10th districts.

 Amash, who has criticized President Donald Trump and supported his impeachment, left the GOP last year.
-The Republican-leaning seat he has held since 2011 stretches from the Grand Rapids region to the Battle Creek area.
+The Republican-leaning seat he has held since 2011 stretches between the Grand Rapids region to Battle Creek.

 Top contenders include Iraq War veteran Peter Meijer, whose grandfather helped build the Meijer chain of stores, and state Rep. Lynn Afendoulis, who formerly worked in corporate communications and journalism.
 They have loaned their campaigns hundreds of thousands of dollars.

-Meijer, who works in urban redevelopment and did humanitarian aid-related work in Afghanistan, said he is frustrated with the “very failed” political system.
-“We need some generational change," he said, saying he wants to “bring long-term reform that'll put us on a better path for the next five, 15 and 50 years."

-Afendoulis said the district deserves an “engaged” representative again, and that is not how Amash sees the role.
-She argued she has the greatest depth of experience and questioned Meijer's conservative bona fides, citing his work founding a pro-veteran political group that helped elect Democrats and not just Republicans.

 Whoever emerges from the five-way primary will face Democrat Hillary Scholten, a lawyer.
-Democrats are targeting the district and 17-term Republican Rep. Fred Upton's 6th District in southwestern Michigan, where state Rep. Jon Hoadley is expected to win the Democratic primary.
+Democrats are trying to flip the district this fall along with 17-term Republican Rep. Fred Upton’s 6th District in southwestern Michigan, where state Rep. Jon Hoadley is expected to win the Democratic primary.

 MITCHELL’S DEPARTURE

-In the 10th District, three GOP candidates are campaigning to succeed Mitchell, who is leaving after two terms from the safe Republican seat that covers the Thumb region and much of Macomb County.
+In the 10th District, three GOP candidates are campaigning to succeed Mitchell, who is leaving after two terms in the safe Republican seat that covers the Thumb region and much of Macomb County.

 McClain has run ads touting her business credentials and status as a political outsider.
 Hernandez , who chairs the House budget committee and is endorsed by Mitchell, cites his conservative voting record.
 Slocum emphasizes his military leadership.